Europium: Occurrence

 Europium is not found in nature as a free element.
 Many minerals contain europium, with the most important sources being bastnäsite, monazite, xenotime and loparite-(Ce).

 Depletion or enrichment of europium in minerals relative to other rare-earth elements is known as the europium anomaly.
 Europium is commonly included in trace element studies in geochemistry and petrology to understand the processes that form igneous rocks (rocks that cooled from magma or lava).
 The nature of the europium anomaly found helps reconstruct the relationships within a suite of igneous rocks.
 The median crustal abundance of europium is 2 ppm; values of the less abundant elements may vary with location by several orders of magnitude.

-Divalent europium (Eu^{2+}) in small amounts is the activator of the bright blue fluorescence of some samples of the mineral fluorite (CaF_{2}).
-The reduction from Eu^{3+} to Eu^{2+} is induced by irradiation with energetic particles.
+Divalent europium (Eu(2+)) in small amounts is the activator of the bright blue fluorescence of some samples of the mineral fluorite (CaF2).
+The reduction from Eu(3+) to Eu(2+) is induced by irradiation with energetic particles.
 The most outstanding examples of this originated around Weardale and adjacent parts of northern England; it was the fluorite found here that fluorescence was named after in 1852, although it was not until much later that europium was determined to be the cause.

 In astrophysics, the signature of europium in stellar spectra can be used to classify stars and inform theories of how or where a particular star was born.
 For instance, astronomers used the relative levels of europium to iron within the star LAMOST J112456.61+453531.3 to propose that the accretion process for the star occurred late.